In the guide

 The Energy Information Regulations 2011 and Regulation (EU) 2017/1369 setting a framework for energy labelling apply to energy-related products that have a significant direct or indirect impact on the consumption of energy.

 If you sell certain new electrical goods to end users you must clearly display an energy efficiency label on the appliance and make a product information sheet available in the product brochure or any literature that accompanies the product.

 The Regulations also apply to hire or hire purchase, as well as displays to end users (directly or indirectly) by any means of distance selling, including the internet.
-However, it is the responsibility of your supplier (that is, the manufacturer, their authorised representative in the UK, or the person who places the product on the market) to supply the energy efficiency label and the product information sheet.
+However, it is the responsibility of your supplier* to supply the energy efficiency label and the product information sheet.

 An example label

 The label conveys information on the energy efficiency of a particular model through colours, arrows and the alphabet.
 The A-G scale ranks appliances from the best (A) to the worst (G), while a corresponding colour code uses green to denote 'more efficient' and red for 'less efficient'.
 For certain appliances the existing energy efficiency rating category of A is divided into three extra categories (A+, A++ and A+++) where A+++ indicates 'more efficient'.

 The example above is a new label, which doesn't include the '+' ratings; for more information see 'Re-scaling of labels' below.

 The label is divided into four zones, which must include:

 - the data referring to the manufacturer and the model of the appliance

 - the appliance's energy efficiency class, in A-G with corresponding colour-coded arrows.
 Certain appliances may be rated up to A+++, or only as low as D